Invariance and the knot Floer cube of resolutions: Introduction

 \subsection{Acknowledgments}

 I would like to thank Peter Ozsv\'ath for suggesting this problem, for patiently explaining the material in \cite{ozsszcube}, and for always being a supportive and encouraging advisor.
 I am also grateful to Mikhail Khovanov for several thought-provoking conversations.
-I thank Daniel Krasner for illuminating the technical material in \cite{khovcube}.
-I would especially like to acknowledge John Baldwin for providing key ideas in the proofs of Propostion~\ref{prop:removemark} and the lemmas in Section~\ref{sec:movestar}.
+I thank Daniel Krasner for illuminating the technical material in \cite{kr2} and John Baldwin for helpful conversations about an earlier version of this paper.
+Finally, I am grateful to an anonymous referee for a very thorough review of that prior version, and to Robert Lipshitz and Ciprian Manolescu for their encouragement during revisions.